Thanin-Pintong/springboot-tesseract-render-railway/README.md

 >* Clone this repository from GitHub into local machine.
 >* Change to the folder from cloning.
 You can delete the folder '.git', then initialize it again by GitHub recommendation.
 >* Don't forget to run 'git add target/springboot-tesseract-render-railway-1.0.jar' before Git commit.
+>* Use the command below to compile and pack the project into .jar file.

 Docker Hub :
 >* Login Docker Hub, then create a repository. (optional)